dangn511/auto-temp/README.md

 ## Original credit to shohamc1

 Tired of updating temperature?
 This automates it for you!

 Please only use if you are sure that you are fine.

 ## What's new in this version

 Non fixed timing

 Guaranteed minimum 2 times a day

 For best results, start running script in the morning before class or evening after dinner

+Added some waiting periods for stability just in case

 ### How to use